Prime Day 2019: Best Target deals

 See your ancestry information from over 1,000 populations worldwide.
 The lab fee is included and you'll get over 35 reports, including Ancestry Composition, Ancestry Detail and Neanderthal Ancestry.

-The Logitech Z207 Bluetooth speaker also lets you listen via a wired connection.
-The front of the speaker has a Bluetooth pairing button, volume controls and a headphone jack.

 The Skullcandy Venue headphones have active noise canceling and 24 hours of battery life.
-10 minutes of charge is equal to five hours of play time.
+Ten minutes of charge give 5 hours of play time.
 The headphones have an active assistant with built-in controls.

-The JLab Wireless headphones have 13 hours of Bluetooth playing time.
-The headphones have a universal microphone so you can make calls.
-The controls are on the earcup to power on and off, pause or play, go forward or backward and control the volume.

-Gamers, get the Sega Genesis Flashback console while it's on sale.
-It's an enhanced version of the original console and has an HDMI cable and AC power adapter.
-85 games are built in to the gaming device.

 Get Amazon Prime Day deals without being a member: You won’t have to pay a thing -- unless you buy something, of course.